-A spiritually dead person can no more give himself spiritual life that a physically dead person can give himself physical live.
-That requires a supernatural act on the part of God.
-We get into the family of God in precisely the same way that we get into our human family, by being born into it.
-By that supernatural act God Himself, through His Holy Spirit, sovereignly takes us out of the kingdom of Satan and places us in His spiritual kingdom by a spiritual rebirth.

-And having once been born onto the kingdom of God, we can never become unborn.
-Since it took a supernatural act to bring us into a state of spiritual life, it would take another such act to take us out of that state.
-Hence the absolute certainty that those who have been regenerated and who therefore have become truly Christian will never lose their salvation, but will providentially be kept by the power of God through all the trials and difficulties of this life and will be brought into the heavenly kingdom.
-"He that heareth my word, and believeth him that sent me, hath eternal life, and cometh not into judgment, but hath passed out of death into life" (John 5:24).
-"If any man is in Christ, he is a new creature" (II Cor.
+A spiritually dead person can no more give himself spiritual life than a physically dead person can give himself physical life; that requires a supernatural act on the part of God.
+The sinner gets into the family of God in precisely the same way that he gets into his human family: by being born into it.
+By that supernatural act, God Himself (through His Holy Spirit) sovereignly takes him out of the kingdom of Satan and places him in His spiritual kingdom by a spiritual rebirth.
+Having once been born into the kingdom of God, the redeemed sinner can never become unborn.
+Since it took a supernatural act to bring him into a state of spiritual life, it would take another such act to take him out of that state.
+Hence the absolute certainty that those who have been regenerated (and therefore have become truly Christian) will never lose their salvation but will be providentially kept by the power of God through all the trials and difficulties of this life and brought into the heavenly kingdom.
+"He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life" (Jn.
+5:24).
+"If any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new" (2 Cor.
 5:17).
-"My sheep hear my voice, and I know them, and they follow me: and I give unto them eternal life; and they shall never perish, and no one shall snatch them out of my hand.
-My Father, who gave them unto me, is greater than all; and no one is able to snatch them out of the Father's hand" (John 10:27-29).
-This is known as the doctrine of eternal security or the perseverance of the saints.
+"My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
+My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand" (Jn.
+10:27-29).
+This is known as the doctrine of eternal security, or the perseverance of the saints.

-This gift of eternal live is not conferred upon all men, but only upon those whom God chooses.
-This does not mean that any who want to be saved are excluded, for the invitation is "He that will [KJV, whosoever will], let him take the water of life freely" (Rev. 22:17).
+This gift of eternal life is not conferred upon all men but only upon those whom God chooses.
+This does not mean that any who want to be saved are excluded, for the invitation is, "whosoever will, let him take the water of life freely" (Rev. 22:17).
 The fact is that a spiritually dead person cannot will to come.
-"No man can come unto me except the Father that sent me draw [literally, drags] him" (John 6:44).
-Only those who are quickened (make spiritually alive) by the Holy Spirit ever have that will or that desire.
-These in Scripture are called the elect.
-But in contrast with these, there is another group that we may call the non-elect.
-And concerning them Professor Floyd Hamilton has very appropriately written:

-"All that God does is to let them alone and allow them to go their own way without interference.
+"No man can come to me, except the Father which hath sent me draw [literally, drag] him" (Jn.
+6:44).
+Only those who are quickened (made spiritually alive) by the Holy Spirit ever have that will or desire; these are the elect.
+But in contrast with these, there is another group that may be called the non-elect.
+Concerning them, Floyd Hamilton very appropriately wrote: "All that God does is to let them alone and allow them to go their own way without interference.
 It is their nature to be evil, and God simply has foreordained to leave that nature unchanged.
 The picture often painted by opponents of Calvinism, of a cruel God refusing to save all who want to be saved, is a gross caricature.
 God saves all who want to be saved, but no one whose nature has not been changed wants to be saved."

-Christ's Atonement
+3. Christ's Atonement